-Worst interview questions can turn what should be a professional, insightful conversation into an uncomfortable or confusing experience.
+The worst interview questions can make what should be a professional, helpful conversation feel awkward or confusing.

-In this article, we’ll examine some of the worst questions to ask, discuss why they miss the mark, and offer tips on how to handle them with grace.
+In this article, we'll look at some of the worst questions to ask, talk about why they don't work, and give you advice on how to deal with them gracefully.

 What are the worst interview questions?